 The benefit of stacking the wBKN will be offered under the condition of vault or lock down, it will have three closed periods of time:

-For the first term available (12 Month), the amount to be distributed will be 600.000 BKN, split between the amount of wKBN invested, with a max stackable amount of 6MM.
+For the first term available (12 Month), the amount to be distributed will be 600.000 BKN, split between the amount of wBKN invested, with a max stackable amount of 6MM.

 Smart contracts will be available from January 2023.
 The performance of each of the options will split between participants that have deposited wBKN, so the amount obtained will be the result of wBKN deposit/total amount of BKN on the option of staking selected, and will progressively decrease as more wBKN join such option until it has reached the maximum amount of wBKN allowed in the staking pool.

-There will be an allocation of 25.000.000 BKN offered to institutional investors only, focused on bringing the best corporate know-how possible and for expanding Brickken’s network with Centralized Exchanges (CEX), Market Makers (MM), Key Opinion Leaders (KOL), among others.
+There will be an allocation of 26.500.000 BKN offered to institutional buyers only, focused on bringing the best corporate know-how possible and for expanding Brickken’s network with Centralized Exchanges (CEX), Market Makers (MM), Key Opinion Leaders (KOL), among others.
 Brickken will be looking for strategic partners who can help position the company in a prime position.
 Every BKN will be sold at $0.10 USD.

 The 1st Public Sale’s vesting period will last 18 months after BKN’s listing date.
 The distribution’s structure will consist of a linear dripping by which 0.185% of the tokens purchased are released per day until the tokens acquired have been fully released (c.540 days).

-The 2nd Public Sale’s vesting period will last 12 months after BKN’s listing date.
-The distribution’s structure will consist of a 20% on TGE+3 days and a linear dripping starting at the second month by which 0.242%% of the tokens purchased are released per day until the tokens acquired have been fully released (c.330 days).
+The 2nd Public Sale’s vesting period will last 11 months after BKN’s listing date.
+The distribution’s structure will consist of a 20% on TGE and a linear dripping starting at the first month, but claimable from month 2, by which 0.242% of the tokens purchased are released per day until the tokens acquired have been fully released (c.330 days).

 In line with the above, the Brickken team will vest its tokens in stages.